lwerth/2019-October-Resources/git_lesson/master_lesson.md

 2. `git status`: see what files have changed since the last commit
 3. `git diff`: see all the changes between your working copy and the staging area
 4. `git add <file>`: add changes you made to <file> to the staging area
+5. `git status` (again): confirm that you are about to commit what you think you are about to commit
-5. `git commit --message "COMMIT MESSAGE"`: commit your staged changes to the repository with a message
+6. `git commit --message "COMMIT MESSAGE"`: commit your staged changes to the repository with a message
-6. Rinse and repeat
+7. Rinse and repeat as needed

 Bravo! :clap: You've made another commit, and learned about `git status` and `git diff`!